jprichardson/atom-javascript-standard-snippets/README.md

 I'm particularly interested in ES6 (ES2015)/ES7 snippet suggestions.

-Please don't suggest maintaing snippets for the sake of ES5 compatibility, it's not gonna happen.
+Please don't suggest maintaining snippets for the sake of ES5 compatibility, it's not gonna happen.